dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 ### What the user wants

-As a huge recommender systems geek, I am always pleasantly surprised whenever I see good recommender system.
+As a huge recommender systems geek, I am always pleasantly surprised whenever I see a good recommender system.
 I am interested in consuming a lot of content (and I do), but there are not enough hours in the day for me to personally go through everything available for me to consume.
 I want recommender systems that can understand what I really want to read/listen to/consume at that exact moment, perhaps even when I don't know what I want.

 <div style="margin: 0 auto;max-width: 700px;text-align: center;">
     <figure>